The Secretary of the Writers' Union

 - Night Crossing, a film about two families who escape from the DDR via a home-made hot air balloon.

-- The hilarious comedy One, Two, Three is set in both halves of Berlin, before the wall was built (which lead to Dude, Not Funny! and Too Soon when this happened shortly before the movie hit the theaters, even if it wasn't director Billy Wilder's fault).
+- The hilarious comedy One, Two, Three is set in both halves of Berlin, before the wall was built (which lead to Too Soon when this happened shortly before the movie hit the theaters, even if it wasn't director Billy Wilder's fault).

-- The rogue fictional Eastern Block state of Pottsylvania in The Adventures of Rocky and Bullwinkle, despite the thick Slavic accents of many of its citizens, had many elements making out to be a parody of East Germany, most notably the fact that there were Teutonic Iron Crosses everywhere (despite the East Germans not using the symbol) and the fact that Boris and Natasha's boss Fearless Leader closely reseambled a stereotypical SS officer (a nod to East Germany's Putting On The Reich uniforms.)
+- The rogue fictional Eastern Bloc state of Pottsylvania in Rocky and Bullwinkle, despite the thick Slavic accents of many of its citizens, had many elements making out to be a parody of East Germany, most notably the fact that there were Teutonic Iron Crosses everywhere (despite the East Germans not using the symbol) and the fact that Boris and Natasha's boss Fearless Leader closely resembled a stereotypical SS officer (a nod to East Germany's Putting On The Reich uniforms.)

-- The appallingly dreadful film Superbabies: Baby Geniuses 2 involves a superpowered baby secret agent codenamed Kahuna (just go with it) whose jealous older brother seeks to spite him by defecting to East Germany and growing up to be a Stasi captain performing medical experiments on children(and later turned television producer) imprisoning his victims beneath the Berlin Wall, played by a painfully scenery-chewing John Voigt.
+- The appallingly dreadful film Superbabies: Baby Geniuses 2 involves a superpowered baby secret agent codenamed Kahuna (just go with it) whose jealous older brother seeks to spite him by defecting to East Germany and growing up to be a Stasi captain (later turned television producer) performing medical experiments on children, imprisoning his victims beneath the Berlin Wall, and played by a painfully scenery-chewing John Voigt.